genoes/manifest_generator/README.md

 * A csv will then be created containing a sequential list of ID numbers and file names, along with their respective column headers.

 ## Troubleshooting
 * If invisible file names turn up in your manifest, use Terminal to delete the file (e.g. $ rm .DS_Store).
+Then start the process over again.